react-component/util/README.md

 improve shake when page scroll bar hidden

-`switchScrollingEffect` change body style, and add a class `scroolling-effect` when called, so if you page look abnormal, please check this
+`switchScrollingEffect` change body style, and add a class `switch-scrolling-effect` when called, so if you page look abnormal, please check this

 ```js
 import switchScrollingEffect from "./src/switchScrollingEffect";